Worth More Than Rubies

 About The Book

 Have you read my book?
-Why not leave a review at Amazon.com?
+Why not leave a review at Amazon.com or fill out the Guest Book on this site.

 She is worth far more than rubies.What a description to live up to!